pcfleischer/event-broker/README.md

 * AWS Credentials
   * Project default - mount your aws profile ~/.aws credentials setup
   * Environment variables - explicitly add these to your container environment

 ```
 AWS_ACCESS_KEY_ID: *******
 AWS_SECRET_KEY: *******
 ```

 **Create S3 Connector**

+This example is work in progress, it uses local stack which is not currently part of the docker composition.

 ```
  curl -i -X POST -H "Accept:application/json" -H "Content-Type:application/json" localhost:18083/connectors -d '{